 Some of the best students in America pursue 64 undergraduate majors, 46 master’s programs and four doctoral degree programs at Towson University.
 Founded in 1866 as a teacher’s college, today's students can also study majors like business administration, psychology, mass communications and nursing.
 Towson's educational experience also branches out to off-campus locations throughout Maryland, including a number of online options.

-Towson University is located in Towson, Md., a suburb of Baltimore, in the heart of the mid-Atlantic region of the United States.
-Washington, D.C. is less than an hour away.
+Towson University is located in Towson, Maryland, a suburb of Baltimore, in the heart of the mid-Atlantic region of the United States.
+Washington, D.C., is less than an hour away.
 New York City is about three hours by train or car.
-Located within walking distance of the Towson campus is the Towson Town Center shopping mall, a Barnes & Noble bookstore, coffee shops, restaurants and a public library.
+Located within walking distance of the Towson campus is the Towson Town Center shopping mall, coffee shops, restaurants and a public library.
 More than 20 colleges and universities can be found in the Baltimore metropolitan area.